 So how will a Weights & Measures Inspector classify the readability of the weighing device when "d" and "e" are not equal?
-For example the Mettler JL6001GE has a maximum weighing capacity of 6200 grams and the display increments in 0.1 gram divisions.
+For example the AND EK6100J and Mettler JL6001GE has a maximum weighing capacity of 6100g and 6200 grams respectively with the display increments in 0.1 gram divisions.
 The “d” (value of scale division) is 0.1 grams and the “e” (value of verification scale division) is 1 grams.

 The simple answer is that legally, “d” cannot be considered in a commercial transaction.
 If you have a scale that has d = 0.1 g and e = 1 g, then legally the scale is a 1 gram scale and will be tested and evaluated accordingly. “d” must display on the scale as distinct from all of the other digits, it can be bracketed, it can be grayed out, it can be a smaller font, etc.